jamcha-aa/qutebrowser-config/README.md

 # qutebrowser-config
 author: jamcha (jamcha.aa@gmail.com)

-This file is my tiny qutebrowser config, with changing default search engine as google.
+This qutebrowser config simply changes the default search engine as google.

 You can change your settings with ":set".

 ### Usage